gpbl/react-day-picker/docs/LocalizationCustom.md

 You can define your custom utility to localize the day picker – for example to reduce the size of your JavaScript bundle without using [external libraries](LocalizationMoment.md).

 The `DayPicker` component uses [localeUtils](LocaleUtils.md), a small set of functions defining how to display the day picker for the given locale.
-You can overwrite its behavior passing a custom set of functions to the `localeUtils` props.
+To localize the component, you can overwrite its behavior by passing your own custom set of functions to the `localeUtils` props.

 [See an example](http://www.gpbl.org/react-day-picker/examples/#localizedCustom).